trywilco/wilco-docs/docs/building-your-quest/actions/bot-message.md

         delay: 5000
 ```

-The action `bot_message` is used to send instructions from the bot `keen` to the user.
+The action `bot_message` is used to send instructions from the bot `Keen` to the user.

 ## Relevant Triggers